IIITLucknowSWEngg/CSITTeam016/URD.md

 The purpose of this document is to articulate the requirements for Hashcode with clarity and precision.
 It serves as the baseline for development, testing, and deployment while addressing the needs of stakeholders.

-**Key Objectives:**
+**What we aim to achieve:**

-- Develop a highly reliable platform for live contests.
+- Build a reliable platform for live contests.
-- Provide a comprehensive learning hub for algorithmic problem-solving
+- Provide a comprehensive learning hub for algorithmic problem-solving.
-- Foster a collaborative community of programmers
+- Foster collaboration and innovation within our community.
-- Enable organizations to conduct technical assessments efficiently
+- Enable organizations to conduct technical assessments with ease.

-**Scope**
+**What Hashcode will include:**

-- Individual problem-solving with analytics and progress tracking.
+- Tools for individual problem-solving with progress tracking.
-- Diverse contest formats with real-time scoring.
+- A variety of contest formats with real-time scoring.
-- Organizational needs, such as candidate evaluation and bulk testing.
+- Solutions for organizations needing candidate evaluation and bulk testing.
-- Educational tools for instructors and learners.
+- Educational resources for instructors and learners.

 ### 1.2 Market Context

-The competitive programming platform market has seen significant growth:
+The demand for competitive programming platforms is growing rapidly, fueled by the increasing need for technical skills, coding interviews, and remote assessments.

 ```mermaid
 graph LR